arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>
 * What did you learn this week?
 * List the last 5 books you read.
-* Why are Quora's answers better than Yahoo Answers' ones?
 * Let's have a conversation about "*Reinventing the wheel*", the "*Not Invented Here Syndrome*" and the "*Eating Your Own Food*" practice
 * What makes good code good?
 * Why do people resist change?